harrymkt/hguinav/README.md

 - Use [blocks](https://harrymkt.github.io/hguinav/docs/blocks) to easily modify without having to copy some files to your layouts.
 - Use a large number of partials and shortcodes to make your content and/or templates shorten.
 - Ability to toggle the use of JavaScript for both config and per-page frontmadder.
-- Comprehensive documentation; Hguinav provides a full Comprehensive documentation including possible layouts, partials, shortcodes, blocks, configurable parameters, and more, everything as it updates.
+- Comprehensive documentation; HGUINav provides a full Comprehensive documentation including possible layouts, partials, shortcodes, blocks, configurable parameters, and more, everything as it updates.

 ## Installation
 Add to the Git submodule (recommended):